owasp-dep-scan/dep-scan/README.md

 export GITHUB_TOKEN="<PAT token>"
 ```

-This environment variable is not required when dep-scan is executed via GitHub action.
+This environment variable is not required when dep-scan is executed via GitHub Actions.

 ## Alternatives

 [Dependency Check](https://github.com/jeremylong/DependencyCheck) is considered to be the industry standard for open-source dependency scanning.
 After personally using this great product for a number of years I decided to write my own from scratch partly as a dedication to this project.
-By using a streaming database based on msgpack and using json schema, dep-scan is more performant than dependency check in CI environments.
-Plus with support for GitHub advisory source and grafeas report export and submission, dep-scan is on track to become a next-generation dependency audit tool
+By using a streaming database based on msgpack and using json schema, dep-scan is more performant than Dependency-Check in CI environments.
+Plus with support for GitHub advisory source and grafeas report export and submission, dep-scan is on track to become a next-generation dependency audit tool.

-There are a number of other tools that piggy back on Sonatype [ossindex](https://ossindex.sonatype.org/).
-For some reason, I always felt uncomfortable letting a commercial company track the usage of various projects across the world. dep-scan is completely private and does no tracking!
+There are a number of other tools that piggy-back on Sonatype [ossindex](https://ossindex.sonatype.org/).
+For some reason, I always felt uncomfortable letting a commercial company track the usage of various projects across the world. dep-scan is therefore 100% private and guarantees never to perform any tracking!